gardener/gardener/docs/concepts/operator.md

 The `virtual-garden-kube-apiserver` `Deployment` is exposed via a `Service` of type `LoadBalancer` with the same name.
 In the future, we might switch to exposing it via Istio, similar to how the `kube-apiservers` of shoot clusters are exposed.

-Like for the `Shoot` API, the version of the virtual garden cluster is controlled via `.spec.virtualCluster.kubernetes.version`.
+Similar to the `Shoot` API, the version of the virtual garden cluster is controlled via `.spec.virtualCluster.kubernetes.version`.
-Similarly, specific configuration for the control plane components can be provided in the same section, e.g. via `.spec.virtualCluster.kubernetes.kubeAPIServer` for the `kube-apiserver`.
+Likewise, specific configuration for the control plane components can be provided in the same section, e.g. via `.spec.virtualCluster.kubernetes.kubeAPIServer` for the `kube-apiserver`.

 For the virtual cluster, it is essential to provide a DNS domain via `.spec.virtualCluster.dns.domain`.
 **The respective DNS record is not managed by `gardener-operator` and should be manually created and pointed to the load balancer IP of the `virtual-garden-kube-apiserver` `Service`.**